wghglory/gitbook/React/Inheritance _vs_composition.md

+# React 推荐 composition

 > Inheritance is unnecessary in React, and both containment and specialization can be achieved with composition

 Because mostly everything that can be accomplished with Mixins (or inheritance) can also be accomplished through composition, but with less side effects.

-Inheritance: You have to predict the members you want to inherit carefully.
-IRobot(CleaningRobot, CookingRobot), IAnimal(Dog, Cat).
+Inheritance: You have to predict the members you want to inherit carefully. `IRobot(CleaningRobot, CookingRobot), IAnimal(Dog, Cat)`.
 What if in future we need a CleaningCatRobot?
 You have to re-struct the interface, maybe have a common IAnimalRobot.
 When projects get larger, it's painful to do so.
 Inheritance is difficult to get rid of.

 Composition: `CleaningCatAnimal = cleaningRobot + cat`, super clean.

 I feel, composition is better than inheritance.
 Inheritance is not needed.